Welcome to The Metabolic Archives

 What to expect going forward

-The first posts will lay the groundwork — foundational pieces on how metabolic disease develops, what insulin resistance actually means, and why the food environment matters as much as it does.
+The first posts will lay the groundwork, foundational pieces on how metabolic disease develops, what insulin resistance actually means and why the food environment matters as much as it does.
 From there we build.
-Think of it less as a medical blog and more as an ongoing education — one that meets you where you are and gives you the tools to be an active participant in your own health.
+Think of it less as a medical blog and more as an ongoing conversation that gives you the tools to be an active participant in your own health.

-I am glad you are here.
-Let’s get to work.
+I am really glad you are here.
+Let’s get to work!